bcgov/sso-keycloak/benchmark/README.md

 - You need a keycloak server with dataset provider added to be able to use it for generating test data
 - To build such server image, run `.github/workflows/publish-image-keycloak-benchmark.yml` that builds an image using `docker/keycloak/Dockerfile-26-perf` that explicitly copies `docker/keycloak/dataset-providers/keycloak-benchmark-dataset-0.15-SNAPSHOT.jar` provider
-- Deploy keycloak server run from this image **ONLY** in a test namespace
+- Deploy keycloak server run from this image **ONLY** in a test namespace.
+See the [sso-helm-charts repo](https://github.com/bcgov/sso-helm-charts/tree/main/charts/keycloak).
 - After the testing is complete, uninstall the server from the namespace

 ### Runner Image